About this talk

 - Backup all your Salesforce orgs

 - Keep archived Salesforce data 100% accessible in production

 - Capture up to every single change

 GRAX is the new way that businesses preserve, recover, and act on their historical data.
-Replacing traditional point-in-time snapshots that miss 99% of all changes and store sensitive data in 3rd party clouds - like Salesforce, GRAX captures an irrefutable, recoverable record of every single change that happens to data, storing it in the customer’s own environment and making it available for analytics alongside live data.
-This approach creates a modern, unified data fabric that helps companies understand and adapt to changes faster in their business.
+GRAX captures an irrefutable, recoverable record of your Salesforce data, storing it in the customer’s own environment and making it available for analytics, data warehousing, AI/ML, and more.
+This approach creates a modern, unified data fabric that helps companies protect, understand and adapt to changes faster in their business.

 Complete the form to watch the GRAX demo video of how our solution can effortlessly preserve, recover, manage, and analyze your historical Salesforce data - with no code required.